chrislabarge/chrislabarge/content/posts/delete-all.md

 ---
-title: "Rails ActiveRecord::Relation#delete_all - Fast & Powerful - Beware"
+title: "How to use Rails the Active Record Relation method #delete_all"
-description: "A blog post about a Ruby on Rails ActiveRecord::Relation function '#delete_all'.
+description: "A quick overview of a Ruby on Rails ActiveRecord::Relation method '#delete_all'.
 A fast way to purge your Date Base of rows from a Table."
 date: 2018-05-23T18:30:21-05:00
 dateMod: 2023-04-17T13:00:21-05:00
 draft: false